camunda/camunda-docs/versioned_docs/version-8.3/apis-tools/go-client/go-get-started.md

 You can find a complete example on [GitHub](https://github.com/camunda/camunda-platform-get-started/tree/main/go).

 :::note
 The Go client currently doesn't support multi-tenancy and can only be used when multi-tenancy is disabled.
+You can find more details on multi-tenancy [here](../../self-managed/concepts/multi-tenancy.md).
 :::

 ## Prerequisites